-A minimum of 40 credit hours is required to receive the Diploma of Biblical Foundations.
+A minimum of 45 credit hours is required to receive the Diploma of Biblical Foundations.
 Classes are held during the morning on Monday through Friday.
 Extra class times whether during field trips or to make up missed class times may be scheduled outside of normal class scheduling.
 From time to time JHBC offers minicourses and seminars from gifted speakers across the nation.
 We know of no other school in the US that has either our focus or curriculum and so it is not our purpose or desire to be accredited which might possibly make our goals unreachable.
-However, JHBC has been blessed to receive credit transfer agreements with: Arizona Christian University, Bryan College, Cairns University, Calvary University, Christian Heritage College, Emmaus Bible College, George Fox University, Grace College, Northwestern College, Institute for Creation Research, Master's College, Montana Bible College, Northland International University, Pensacola Christian College, Shasta Bible College and Southern California University.
+However, JHBC has been blessed to receive credit transfer agreements with: Cairn University, Emmaus Bible College, San Diego Christian College, University of Northwestern, Institute for Creation Research School of Biblical Apologetics, The Master's University, and Shasta Bible College.
 Depending on the college, the amount of transferable credits varies.

-Certificate of Completion:
+${\bf Certificate\ of\ Completion:}$

-JHBC recognizes that regardless of earned grades, a year spent in the diligent study of God's Word is a valuable and life changing experience.
-Those students who finish the year with a GPA under 2.0 and complete 40 credit hours may receive a Certificate of Completion from Jackson Hole Bible College (not a Diploma of Biblical Foundations), and while not receiving a transcript or transferable credit, will nonetheless have finished the course and presented themselves approved to God as workmen, not needing to be ashamed.
+JHBC recognizes that regardless of earned grades, a year spent in the diligent study of God's Word is a valuable and life-changing experience.
+Those students who finish the year with a GPA under 2.0 and complete 45 credit hours may receive a Certificate of Completion from Jackson Hole Bible College (not a Diploma of Biblical Foundations), and while not receiving a transcript or transferable credit, will nonetheless have finished the course and presented themselves approved to God as workmen, not needing to be ashamed.
 JHBC seeks to instill in our students the attitude of stewardship of the gifting that the Lord has graciously given to us as taught in Matthew 25 in the parable of the talents.
 Christians will not be judged according to the world's standards but by God's ultimate standard of how well we developed the gifting that the Lord has given to each of us.